jhs/deepeval/docs/blog/deepeval-vs-ragas.md

 - **Unit-testing in CI/CD pipelines** with DeepEval's first-class pytest integration
 - **Modular, plug-and-play metrics** that you can use to build your own evaluation pipeline
-- **Less bugs and clearer error messages**, so you know exactly what is going on
+- **Fewer bugs and clearer error messages**, so you know exactly what is going on
 - **Extensive customizations** with no vendor-locking into any LLM or framework
 - **Abstracted into clear, extendable** classes and methods for better reusability
 - **Clean, readable code** that is essential if you ever need to customize DeepEval for yourself